research

 ACADEMIC PROJECTS

-The distribution, biology and behaviour of thresher sharks (Alopias spp.) in response to cleaning, anthropogenic pressures and conservation solutions in Philippine waters.
+The biology and behaviour of pelagic thresher sharks (Alopias pelagicus) in Philippine waters.

 The behaviour of Manta rays (Manta birostris) in response to cleaner fishes (Labroides dimidiatus & Thalassoma lunare) on Monad Shoal, Malapascua Island, Cebu, The Philippines.